moabdelwahab6611/Custom_Character_LCD_Project/README.md

 # Custom Character LCD Project

 ### Description :
-My project in c programming language to use Character LCD to print custom character on both 4 pin Character LCD screen and 8 pin Character LCD screen.
+My project in c programming language to use Character LCD to print custom character on both 4-Bit Character LCD display and 8-Bit Character LCD display.

 ### Requirements :
 To build, compile and run this project successfully you need to use MPLAB X IDE with XC8 compiler, PIC18F4620 8-Bit Micro-conroller, pickit3, and 2 Character LCDs.